JOTAN-0655/RPi-Zero-VVVF/README.md

 # raspi-zero-vvvf
-Making VVVF inverter with raspberry pi zero.
+Making a VVVF inverter with a raspberry pi zero.
-This code is for baremetal on raspberry pi zero.
+This code is baremetal on a raspberry pi zero.
-This `main` repository is for 2 and 3 level vvvf.
+The `main` repository is for 2 and 3 level vvvf.

 # terms of use
 ## disclaimer